nathnp/Basic-Site-Template/README.md

 ### Highlighting Text

-Text can be highlighted on two main ways.
+Text can be highlighted in two main ways.
 The code tag
 ```HTML
 This is some text with <code>the code tag</code>